 Tank Erection:

-Steel tank erection procedures and general requirements shall be in accordance with AWWA - D100-11 or AWWA D107-10 for Composite Elevated Tanks.
+Steel tank erection procedures and general requirements shall be in accordance with AWWA - D100 and AWWA D107 for Composite Elevated Tanks.

 Steel plates of varying thickness in dynamically loaded sections of the tank shall be aligned on the centre-line of the plates, not eccentrically.
 Steel backing of welds that are transverse to the direction of the computed stress shall be removed.